techreturners/002-fundamentals/docs/TASKS.md

 ## 4) Update the snooze function to be more relaxed

 The alarm must have had a personality transplant is now feeling more relaxed.
 Update it to allow 20 snoozes and don't forget your tests should still pass.

+## 5) Using a different type of loop

+Convert the snooze function to use a `while` loop instead of a `for` loop.

+## 6) 'Switch' out your approach

+Convert the wakeup function to a switch statement instead of using an `if` condition.

+Which approach is best?

 # Written questions